- Couples Therapy

 Among the services I provide are...

-Family Therapy: For families who desire to address their problems in a family context, family therapy helps address problems with all family members present.
-Family therapy is usually shorter than individual or couples therapy.
+Family Therapy: For those who desire to address their problems in a family context, family therapy helps address problems with all family members present.
+Family therapy is usually fewer sessions than individual or couples therapy.

 Couples Therapy: Partners evoke the greatest joy and at times the deepest sadness and anger.
 Among the areas that couples may address in therapy are: